Christian prayer: Contemplative prayer

 In the Western Church, during the 15th century, reforms of the clergy and monastic settings were undertaken by the two Venetians, Lorenzo Giustiniani and Louis Barbo.
 Both men considered methodical prayer and meditation as essential tools for the reforms they were undertaking.
 Barbo, who died in 1443, wrote a treatise on prayer titled Forma orationis et meditionis otherwise known as Modus meditandi.
 He described three types of prayer; vocal prayer, best suited for beginners; meditation, oriented towards those who are more advanced; and contemplation as the highest form of prayer, only obtainable after the meditation stage.
 Based on the request of Pope Eugene IV, Barbo introduced these methods to Valladolid, Spain and by the end of the 15th century they were being used at the abbey of Montserrat.
 These methods then influenced Garcias de Cisneros, who in turn influenced Ignatius of Loyola.

 The Eastern Orthodox Church has a similar three level hierarchy of prayer.
 The first level prayer is again vocal prayer, the second level is meditation (also called "inward prayer" or "discursive prayer") and the third level is contemplative prayer in which a much closer relationship with God is cultivated.

+Language in prayer

+Many conservative Christians use "Thee, Thou, Thy and Thine when addressing God" in prayer; in the Plymouth Brethren catechism Gathering Unto His Name, Norman Crawford explains the practice:

+The English language does contain reverential and respectful forms of the second person pronoun which allow us to show reverence in speaking to God.
+It has been a very long tradition that these reverential forms are used in prayer.
+In a day of irreverence, how good to display in every way that we can that "He (God) is not a man as I am" (Job 9:32).

+When referring to God, "thou" (as with other pronouns) is often capitalized, e.g. "For Thou hast delivered my soul from death".